-Teen drivers boast crash rates that are four times higher than older, more experienced drivers.
-And their risky, inexperienced driving tactics increase car insurance premiums nationally, according to a study by InsuranceQuotes.com.
-Adding a teen driver to your insurance policy in Michigan can mean a 73 percent hike in the rates of your premium.
+Teen drivers boast crash rates that are three times higher than older, more experienced drivers.
+And their risky, inexperienced driving tactics increase car insurance premiums nationally, according to a 2015 study by InsuranceQuotes.com.
+Adding a teen driver to your insurance policy in Michigan can mean a 56.6 percent hike in the rates of your premium.

-If that seems steep, compare our lowly increase with that of Arkansas, which is 116 percent, Utah at 115 percent and Wyoming at 112 percent.
-The likely culprit of those states having the highest costs in the country?
-Open, rural roads that make it easier for teens to drive fast and recklessly, the study notes.
+If that seems steep, compare our lowly increase with that of Arkansas, which is 78.2 percent, Utah at 78.9 percent and Wyoming at 104.4 percent.
+The likely culprit of those states having the higher costs?
+Open, rural roads that make it easier for teens to drive fast and recklessly, a 2013 study from InsuranceQuotes.com notes.

 Because boys tend to be more reckless drivers than girls, whether your teen is a male or female can make a big difference in many states, but that won’t play a factor here in Michigan.
 State law prohibits companies from discriminating by gender.
 When the law was passed in 1981, men’s auto insurance rates went down and women’s went up.

 Experts have taken note of the risky behavior of teenage drivers, and in recent years have passed laws to prevent so many accidents, says Lori Conarton, the communications director for the Insurance Institute of Michigan.
-Twenty-three percent of local accidents involved people ages 16-24.
+There were 45,627 vehicle accidents in southeast Michigan that involved people ages 16-24 in 2014, according to SEMCOG – accounting for almost one-third of fatalities and crashes locally.

 In March 2011, new restrictions were passed, preventing teenagers with a Level 2 license from driving with more than one other person under 21 in the car, unless immediate family or going to or from a school-sanctioned event.
 Also, teens with Level 2 licenses are not allowed to drive between 10 p.m. and 5 a.m. without a guardian or licensed adult over 21.